gry79/XiaomiPhilipsBulbDocs/README.md

-# Xiaomi Philips Smart Ball Firmware
+# Xiaomi Philips Smart Ball Documentation

 **NOTE: Firmware not finished yet, I will release it later.**